Covert racism

 Covert racism is a form of racial discrimination that is disguised and subtle, rather than public or obvious.
 Concealed in the fabric of society, covert racism discriminates against individuals through often evasive or seemingly passive methods.
-Covert, racially-biased decisions are often hidden or rationalized with an explanation that society is more willing to accept.
-These racial biases cause a variety of problems that work to empower the suppressors while diminishing the rights and powers of the oppressed.
-Covert racism often works subliminally, and often much of the discrimination is being done subconsciously.
+Covert, racially biased decisions are often hidden or rationalized with an explanation that society is more willing to accept.
+These racial biases cause a variety of problems that serve to empower the suppressors while diminishing the rights and powers of the oppressed.
+Covert racism often works subliminally, and much of the discrimination is done subconsciously.

 History in the U.S.

 With the history of racial inequality in the United States, racism has long been an issue.
 The enslavement of millions of blacks along with the huge influx of immigrants throughout its history resulted in great diversity but also racial segregation.
-With the abolition of slavery, different forms of segregation were implemented, including Jim Crow laws and later American social and political structures which led to segregation within cities and the suburbanization of the working and middle class.
+With the abolition of slavery, different forms of segregation were implemented, including Jim Crow laws and later American social and political structures, which led to segregation within cities and the suburbanization of the working and middle classes.
 As overt racial discrimination became illegal and less apparent, the idea of the nation homogenizing became popular.
 As the U.S. accepted more immigrants from different cultures, various "melting pots" of unity were seen to arise.
 Along with this, ideologies posited that every group of immigrants goes through the same discrimination.
 Many groups eventually assimilate, but racism still exists, often in different forms and to different degrees.

 When black G.I.s returned home from the Vietnam War, they were denied the money promised to them to support their education and help them buy homes.
-While only 9.5% of soldiers serving in Vietnam were black, they comprised nearly 20% of front line troops, and 25% or more of airborne divisions.
-Black servicemen were twice as likely to re-enlist in the Navy, Marine Corps and Air Force and three times as likely to re-enlist in the Army as their white counterparts, not for any sense of adventure, but because they found the monetary rewards to be promising and they were treated more equally.
+While only 9.5% of soldiers serving in Vietnam were black, they comprised nearly 20% of front-line troops and 25% or more of airborne divisions.
+Black servicemen were twice as likely to re-enlist in the Navy, Marine Corps, and Air Force and three times as likely to re-enlist in the Army as their white counterparts, not for any sense of adventure but because they found the monetary rewards to be promising and they were treated more equally.